 SARA Title III establishes requirements for federal, state, and local governments, Indian tribes, and industry regarding Emergency Planning and Community Right-to-Know reporting on hazardous and toxic chemicals.
 The Community Right-to-Know provisions help increase the public’s knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment.
 States and communities, working with facilities, can use the information to improve chemical safety and protect public health and the environment.

-The Office of Environmental Health & Safety coordinates the SARA Title III initiative for the Indiana University Northwest campus.
+University Environmental Health and Safety coordinates the SARA Title III initiative for the Indiana University Northwest campus.

 For more information on SARA Title III and its requirements, please check out the following resource available on the Indiana Department of Environmental Management website.